 For example Prayagraj, Agra on banks of Ganga River System; Shanghai- Yangtze River; New york–Hudson River, etc. Therefore, studying changes in the river and its regime becomes important.

 Changes in River and their Reasons

 - The cycle of Erosion- of the river defines its ever-changing nature depicted through different stages i.e, the young stage(small, swift river with vertical corrasion), mature stage(large volume with lateral erosion), and old stage(senile, less volume with only deposition work).

 - Headward erosion leads to the retreat of slopes causing river captures as well as a reduction in relief height.

 - Climate change and resultant Changes in Rivers.

-- Rise in water temperature For ex: According to a recent study by Scientific Report, river water temperatures could rise up to 35 degrees celsius from the present 30 degrees celsius by 20270-2100, and dissolved oxygen concentrations could drop in Indian rivers.
+- Rise in water temperature For ex: According to a recent study by Scientific Report, river water temperatures could rise to 35 degrees Celsius from the present 30 degrees Celsius by 20270-2100, and dissolved oxygen concentrations could drop in Indian rivers.

 - Depleting sources of rivers such as glaciers and lack of snow deposition on mountain tops.

 - Increasing pollution in rivers- Central Pollution Control Board in 2018 found 351 polluted stretches of rivers in India.
 This is largely due to sewage and industrial waste discharge into the rivers.

 - Construction of Multipurpose projects on rivers for energy as well as drinking and agricultural purposes.